dustin/dustin.sallings.org/_posts/2009-09-23-spymemcached-optimizations.markdown

   <img class="floatleft" alt="Ask, don't tell." src="/images/memcached-sparse-get.png"/>
 </div>

-Back when were initially designing the binary protocol, we were considering how we'd handle the multi-gets.
+Back when we were initially designing the binary protocol, we were considering how we'd handle the multi-gets.
 We went through several proposals until we realized that the actual essense of multi-get model was really just a class of operation that allowed us to infer some of